 The difficulty with field percentage transition thresholds is the regulator has no idea what percentage of the field is being used for charging the batteries and what percent of field is being used to power on-board house loads.
 It is, after-all, a voltage regulator not a current regulator.
 If your house loads are very predictable, you can easily get the field transitions to work well, but it may take some experimenting and time to dial it in just right.
 If you run large inverters while under way or have unpredictable loads, while charging, it may be tougher, but please don’t be afraid to experiment with it.

 10- It’s All About the Correct Voltages – For years the flooded deep cycle battery industry was stuck in the dark ages as to how to correctly charge lead acid batteries that were used in a PSOC environment.
 This is because industry and stationary systems require slightly different charge profiles than do PSOC use situations.
-Today, thanks to folks like Tom Hund (retired), of Sandia National Laboratories Photovoltaic Department, we now know that in order to correctly charge deep cycle flooded batteries we need significantly more voltage than the antiquated 14.1V to 14.4V old-school mentality used to suggest.
+Today, thanks to folks like Tom Hund (retired), of Sandia National Laboratories Photovoltaic Department, we now know that in order to correctly charge deep cycle flooded batteries we need significantly more terminal voltage during absorption than the antiquated 14.1V to 14.4V old-school guidance used to suggest.

 Sadly no-one has keyed in the majority marine charge equipment manufacturer’s about this “breakthrough” information.
 In their defense, we’ve only known this for 20 or so years. (grin) With a Balmar regulator you can program to your hearts content and get it right.